 - Find out the cash surrender value of your whole life insurance policies by checking your policy or calling your agent.

 - If you own stocks, bonds, or mutual funds, check a newspaper or online website that publishes the stock market information daily.
-They are available in most libraries.

 - Use the current value of your house or other real estate — not what you paid for it.
 Your current property tax statement or local tax assessment official can tell you its full-assessed value.